If you’re looking for a secure, anonymous, and untraceable currency, Monero has you covered.

 How do I invest in Monero?

-The information we publish about Monero should not be interpreted as either an endorsement of the currency or a recommendation to invest.
+This information should not be interpreted as an endorsement of cryptocurrencies or a recommendation to invest.
+Historic performance is no guarantee of future returns.
 As an investment class, cryptocurrencies are speculative investments and investing in cryptocurrencies involves significant risks – they are highly volatile, vulnerable to hacking and capital loss and sensitive to secondary activity.
-Historic performance is no guarantee of future returns.
 Before investing you should obtain advice and decide whether the potential return outweighs the risks.

 As with many other cryptocurrencies, Monero is currently enjoying explosive growth.
 Starting at $47.628 on 19 August, 2017…